10 Best UI Testing Tools for Automated Testing in 2026

 With Ghost Inspector, you and your team can create, run, record, store, and manage automated tests.
 As a result, developers and QA engineers can focus their time and energy on more complex tests as well as other important projects.

 Ghost Inspector is very simple to use.
-Basically, you record a video of yourself performing user actions on your website, and Ghost Inspector turns it into a reproducible test.
+Basically, you record a video of yourself performing any user interaction on your website, and Ghost Inspector turns it into a reproducible test.
 From there, you specify assertions to confirm everything is working properly and run your automated test.
 For every test, you review the results and get a notification whenever a failure occurs so your team can look into it.
 Furthermore, you can schedule automated tests to continuously monitor the functionality of your website.

 • Very easy to set up and use for a non-technical person.